 Thanks to the multiple health benefits of the cactus, there are also a number of medicinal uses.
 To get the best benefits, you should eat the prickly pear pure.
 You can also take them as a dietary supplement in the form of capsules, powder, extracts or in liquid form.
 To rule out possible side effects, it is safest to eat a raw prickly pear instead of a dietary supplement.

-As a food, the side effects of the edible cactus are significantly less than a dietary supplement.
+As a food, the side effects of the edible cactus are significantly lower than with a dietary supplement.
 Although prickly pear supplements are considered healthy and safe, more evidence should be provided.
 If you want to buy a product with the active ingredients of the Nopales cactus, you should choose it carefully.